Feature · Information & Documents

 What AfterLoss gives you

 An AfterLoss case has five connected places to put what you collect.
 Each is structured around a real question family members ask: what do I need to know, where is the document, where is the thing itself, who can help, and what about online accounts.
 Everything stays in one workspace, with the people you've added to the case able to see what they need to see.
+Our estate planning checklist covers the wider list of papers worth gathering before they are needed.

 The Key Information view inside an AfterLoss case, showing fields like full name, date of birth, NHS number and parents' details.